ekxide/iceoryx2-book/source/getting-started/robot-nervous-system/request-response.md

 ## Server

-On the server side, setup looks similar:
+On the server side, the setup looks similar:

 ````{tab-set-code}
 ```{code-block} rust